 What Do We Mean by Recurring Payment?

-Recurring payment is a payment model in which a client gives permission to a goods or services provider to automatically collect a specific amount of money from the client’s account on a regular basis.
+Recurring payment is a payment model in which a client gives permission to a goods or services provider to automatically collect a specific amount of money from their bank account on a regular basis.

 The permission is granted once, and then the amount is charged weekly, monthly, quarterly, or annually for a fixed period or until the client cancels it.